noiaa990/CTF-WriteUp/README.md

      - The base64-encoded content in the attached file has been encrypted via AES
      - CLUsFeOpcKy9qzeyuqVEuGJwIV9CZep3p/SeqKaQ9JXfl6PEpEE7gInM+mOfdtUi
    - Hind
+     - open attack file.
      - Key is a "PROTECK YA NECK"
-     - use online tool to decrypt it with a key.
+     - use an online tool to decrypt it with a key.

  - **Congo-Brazzaville 5.03 - Fixed XOR1**
    - Description